asifahmedtanmoy/asifahmedtanmoy.github.io/README.md

 ---

 ## About Me
 Currently preparing for graduate studies in Materials Science (Fall 2026) in the USA with a foundation in nanomaterial synthesis and advanced characterization developed through undergraduate research.
 I am particularly drawn to exploring how emerging and functional materials can be designed and engineered for applications in energy, electronics, and healthcare.
-Passionate about contributing to innovative research in materials science and engineering, with the goal of driving impactful academic discoveries and technological progress.
+Passionate about contributing to innovative research in Materials Science and Engineering, with the goal of driving impactful academic discoveries and technological progress.

 ---

 ## Education
 **Bangladesh University of Engineering and Technology (BUET)**
 B.Sc in Materials & Metallurgical Engineering
-CGPA: 3.39/4.0
+CGPA: 3.39/4.0 (2020 – 2025)

 **Higher Secondary Education:**
 Notre Dame College, Dhaka